bi-labor/Hadoop/README.md

 );
 ```

+If you want to save the prepared flow and reload it later, make a template of it and download the prepared template from the Template menu.

 In order to make our NiFi Flow configuration more transparent, let’s create a new Process Group where we copy the existing Processors.
 In addition, create another Process Group for the current task.

+Or use the CTRL+A combination to select all the processors, press the Group button and make a copy of this group.

 Here, too, we will follow a similar solution as the previous ones.
+Assemble this Flow as well (pay attention to the appropriate settings of GetFile, ExtractText and ReplaceText), run it, and then check the result!

 > Attention!
 In the Ratings data file, the separator character is not :: but !

-Assemble this Flow as well, then check the result obtained!

-*Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared.
+*Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared(select * from ratings;).
+The transfer of data can take up to 1-2 minutes, wait until the end!

 ### Task 2. - Zeppelin data exploration